 Not to be outdone, Wynn took shots of his own, like a trash-talking fighter before a title bout.

-Wynn lambasted Adelson as a "Mr. Magoo figure" who runs "a Wal-Mart-style operation" and says that Adelson is a man "who harbors a lot of animosity toward a lot of people."
+Wynn lambasted Adelson as a "Mr Magoo figure" who runs "a Wal-Mart-style operation" and says that Adelson is a man "who harbours a lot of animosity towards a lot of people."

 Wow, familiarity actually does breed contempt.